go-orb/go-orb/config/README.md

 ## config.Read

-Read reads urls into []source.Data where Data is basicaly map[string]any.
+Read reads urls into []source.Data where source.Data is basicaly a map[string]any.

-This is done over config/source.Plugins and currently there are 3 Plugins for config.source:
+This is done over config/source.Plugins, currently there are 3 Plugins for config.source:

 - `cli` provides config from cli/env sources.
 - `file` provides config from file sources.